-Represents former industry-leading automotive and railroad parts manufacturers in coverage litigations concerning asbestos, welding rods, environmental, and toxic tort liabilities.
+Represented a former industry-leading automotive and railroad parts manufacturer in multiple coverage litigation concerning asbestos, environmental, and toxic tort liabilities

 Advised oil-related business on use of captive insurance to insurer legacy liabilities.